textilemakerspace/textilemakerspace.github.io/src/hours.md

 ## Upcoming events & workshops
-* Tuesday, 4/17 3-4 PM, how to use sewing patterns workshop with Quinn
+* Tuesday, 4/18 3-4 PM, how to use sewing patterns workshop with Quinn
+* Wednesday 4/19 3-4 PM, textile data visualization with Quinn
 * Tuesday, 5/9 2-4 PM, pop-up in Green Library - Hohbach Hall: Ukrainian embroidery